zytedata/zyte-autoextract/README.rst

 Synchronous API
 ---------------

-Synchronous API provides an easy way to try autoextract in a script.
+Synchronous API provides an easy way to try AutoExtract.
 For production usage asyncio API is strongly recommended.
 Currently the synchronous API doesn't handle throttling errors, and has other limitations;
 it is most suited for quickly checking extraction results for a few URLs.